-15.3 Financial Contributions
+12.3 Financial Contributions

-If you would like to thank the PyOxidizer maintainer via a financial contribution, you can do so via GitHub Sponsors on his Patreon or via PayPal.
+If you would like to thank the PyOxidizer maintainer via a financial contribution, you can do so on his Patreon or via PayPal.

 Financial contributions of any amount are appreciated.
 Please do not feel obligated to donate money: only donate if you are financially able and feel the maintainer deserves the reward for a job well done.